skmorgane/biodiversity-course/schedule.md

 #### 1. August 20 Introductions.
 What does the word biodiversity mean to you?

-#### 2. August 22 Getting to know each other, Making and Giving Elevator Pitches
+#### 2. August 22 Project Discussions, Getting to know each other, Making and Giving Elevator Pitches

-#### 3. August 27 Taxonomic Alpha, Beta, Gamma Diversity - Concepts
+#### 3. **August 27 Taxonomic Alpha, Beta, Gamma Diversity - Concepts
 * Reading: [Disentangling the Drivers of Beta Diversity Along Latitudinal and Elevational Gradients](https://doi.org/10.1126/science.1208584)
     * [Questions]({{ site.baseurl }}/questions/AlphaBetaGamma)